 Say no to everything that’s not relevant to your journey.
 Anything that’s not in line with your priorities, say no. Just say no.

 Be reasonable, prioritize and take a step at a time.
+And see your new year resolutions come through.

 Notes [ + ]